CipherB7R/petTrackerIOT/src/services/README_pettracker.md

 For the latter type, we have our pet-tracking services, which require the presence of some field you will rarely see in other IOT applications.

-In the following sections, you will read about the purposes of each file in this directory, minus the base.py and database_service.py which are self explanatory.
+In the following sections, you will read about the purposes of each file in this directory, minus the base.py which is self explanatory.

 # analytics.py
 This file contains many service definitions: they are all subclasses of the BaseService class that exposes the execute() method.